wooger/test-testers/README.md

 - use of docker

 ### Bonus Points
-- Modify the existing unit test suite + mock data to satisfy the following BDD criteria `when we filter by "class: gravel" and "gears: 21" we get one result`
+- Modify the existing unit test suite + mock data to satisfy the following BDD criteria:
+    - `when we filter by "class: gravel" and "gears: 21" we get one result`
 - get your integration test suite working in Docker so it can be ran on any machine

 ## Assumptions: